New interpretation of the 3 d printing - there is life, the concept of running shoes

 2. Don't underestimate the size of your feet.

-Not only do feet expand throughout a day of normal walking, peaking around 4:00pm, but they expand even more during exercise, especially running. nike running shoes need to be about a full size larger than your normal shoes in order to
+4:00pm, but they expand even more during exercise, especially running. nike running shoes need to be about a full size larger than your normal shoes in order to

 accommodate swelling and stretched out toes.